Accelerating Created at Guelph research and innovations

 Final Words: Ahmed urges participants to embrace the program.
 “Spend time with the program.
 Make the most of it by doing the exercises.”
 While Abdou adds a note of encouragement “Everyone is there to help.”

-All three of these teams will be featured at the Gryphon’s LAAIR Grand Pitch on May 21.
+All three of these teams will be featured at the Gryphon’s LAAIR Pitch Competition on May 21.
 They will be vying with three other teams for $15,000 in prize money.

 Have a product or idea you want taken to the next level?
 Applications for Accelerator Guelph are ongoing with one cohort currently in progress and another slated to begin in September.
 If you want to be part of an upcoming cohort, contact Accelerator Guelph at for details.